Run Happy team member and run/strength coach Dr Kate Bochnewetch shares five advanced upper body exercises to improve your run.

-Lifelong runner Dr. Kate Bochnewetch has a joy for the sport that extends beyond her own experiences with the run.
-As a physical therapist, Kate is passionate about working with runners to help them get stronger and recover from injury.
+Lifelong runner Dr Kate Bochnewetch has a joy for the sport that extends beyond her own experiences with the run.
+As a physical therapist, Kate is passionate about working with runners to get stronger and recover from injury.
 She has a love for helping runners find balance in their training.

 Add these advanced exercises to your routine

 Dr Kate shared five advanced exercises that are perfect for runners who are looking to level up their strength training.